SungRoboticsGroup/KinegamiPython/README.md

 This is a python repository for creating and modifying kinematic chains and trees made of tubular origami and/or 3D printing.
 Examples of its usage can be found in the examples folder.

 This branch contains the interactive GUI (in development).
+Run the file GUI.py to use the GUI.

 We developed and tested this code in python 3.12.
 To install the requirements: